-Training your pet to do the basic commands is important, but there are also some tricks that your dog can learn.
-Not only do they give your dog some mental stimulation but they’re also pretty cool!
+Training your pet to do basic commands is important, but there are easy tricks that your dog can learn.
+Tricks give your dog mental stimulation and they’re really cool!

-One of the nicest ways to prevent your dog’s life from being boring and monotone is to teach him some amusing tricks.
-This a brilliant way to form a special bond with your pet and it will stimulate him, both physically and mentally.
-Above all, it’s essential that he understands and reacts to the simple obedience commands.
+One of the nicest ways to prevent your dog’s life from being boring and monotonous is to teach him some amusing tricks.
+Trick training is a brilliant way to form a special bond with your pet and it will stimulate him, both physically and mentally.
+Above all, it’s essential that he understands and reacts to the simple dog training obedience commands.
 Once he has conquered the “sit”, “down” and “stay” orders, teaching your pooch other stunts can be really fun.

 There’s nothing better than training your dog to do some cool actions and tricks.
 Training actually keeps your best friend’s brain sharp and mentally active.
 Add a few of these cool tricks to your dog’s repertoire and he will soon be showing off his new skills to everyone!
 Finally, remember that reward training and positive reinforcement go a long way when teaching your dog to do new things.

 1. Shaking Paws: Teach your dog to shake paws

 This has to be the most popular of all the tricks you can teach your dog to do.
 It’s definitely one of the easiest.
 It probably takes just a few training sessions to show your dog how to shake hands, or paws in his case.
 The majority of canines are quite happy to use their paws and will of course, love the extra attention they receive for accomplishing this feat.

 Hold your hand down low and encourage your dog to gently place their paw into it, praise your dog and give their treat.
 Say ‘Shake Paw’ so that your dog doesn't’ just learn to paw at you - they must only do it when you say the cue words.